tremho/MistLift/doc/Function Definition file.md

 - __timeoutSeconds__ -- number of seconds for timeout before function returns a response.
 If 0 or less, or not provided, the default is used (AWS default is 3).
 Has no effect on local server.

+- __memorySize__ -- Size in megabytes to assign to this function.
+For AWS, minimum is 128 and maximum is 10240.
+Id <=0 or not provided, the default is used (128)

 - __schemas__ - defines optional schemas describing object types of the function.
 Schemas may be referred to by name for return types.

 example: